Ylefol/CC_vel/README.md

 An R script is provided to generate the dotplots shown in our article.
 These dotplots served as a means to perform a gprofiler REACTOME based over-representation analysis for the genes which peaked in each cell cycle phase separately.
 We used this to validate our cell cycle pseudotime.

+## Tutorial TCGA_dta_download_analysis
+An R script which downloads TCGA gene expression data from all registered cancers in the database.
+It then performs a standard differential gene expression analysis between normal sample and tumor samples.
+These results are the saved for future comparisons in the python analysis scripts.